tpyoung/eve-project/README.md

     - Users can select from a selection of vehicle body types to fine tune their search and find the perfect fit for what              they'd like

   - Budget Input
-    - depending on the user's price range a defferent selection of vehicles will be listed as viable options
+    - depending on the user's price range a different selection of vehicles will be listed as viable options

-  ##### Retrurned
+  ##### Returned

   - Array of cars in each category of fuel type (gas, hybrid, electric)
-    - User's can flip through the car 'cards' to find on that matc
+    - Users can flip through the car 'cards' to find on that match
     - Creates a visualization of how much it costs to travel 100 miles:   -- it takes an average of the user's state's gas prices and compares that with their local electricity costs

  - Basics
     - Model
     - MSRP
-    - The Miles Per Gallon (or Miles Per Gallon Equivelant)
+    - The Miles Per Gallon (or Miles Per Gallon Equivalent)
     - Photo of the car
     - Fuel Type

   - 5 Year Maintenance Schedule
-    - Using data projections created from past versions of the vehichle, we are able to create a projection map in the form of a line graph as to what the cost of upkeep could look like over the course of the next few years ('maintenence' includes repairs and regular maintence)
+    - Using data projections created from past versions of the vehicle, we are able to create a projection map in the form of a line graph as to what the cost of upkeep could look like over the course of the next few years ('maintenance' includes repairs and regular maintenance)

 - EPA's Greenhouse Gas and Fuel Economy Rating
     - On a scale of 10, the EPA rates cars' on their Greenhouse Gas and Fuel Economy.
 EVE streamlines the approach to looking up how harmful a car's emissions can be and how large or small its footprint, (err... tireprint?) is on this planet.

 - Cost To Drive 100 Miles
-    - With this graph EVE shows a direct comparisson of the cost of electricity to that of the required gasoline each car takes in relation to traveling 100 miles.
+    - With this graph EVE shows a direct comparison of the cost of electricity to that of the required gasoline each car takes in relation to traveling 100 miles.
 It uses the user's state data to find an average of what will be paid for to make the journey

 ### API